2025 Agenda

 This panel, hosted by the PTAC Remediation Reclamation Research Committee will showcase innovative tools and research advancing soil and vegetation management for site closure.
 Presentations will feature emerging guidance for selenium, chloride plume delineation, weed risk management, and updates to key resources including the Subsoil Salinity Tool.

-PTAC Remediation Reclamation Research Committee Overview
+PTAC Remediation & Reclamation Research Committee Overview Introduction

 Tannis Such, PTAC